PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 $ terraform destroy
 ```

+Confirm in the firewall UI that the security rules, objects, and network configs we've created have been removed.

-You're done with the Terraform portion of the lab.
+You're now done with the Terraform portion of the lab.